|Books and DVDs||28 days / 2 renewals||28 days / 2 renewals||28 days / 2 renewals||28 days / 2 renewals|

-Blocks may be removed by returning billed, undamaged items within 90 days of billing, OR pay the replacement charges, OR provide proof of payment from the Springfield College Business Office.
+Blocks may be removed by returning billed, undamaged items within 28 days of billing, OR by paying the replacement charges.

-Items are Billed when they are kept one borrowing period past their due dates.
-For example, a DVD due on March 18th that is kept past March 25th will be billed.
+Items are billed for when they are kept one borrowing period past their due dates.
+For example, a DVD due on July 1st that is kept past July 29th, will trigger a blocked account.